 - HOW BREEAM WORKS

 - CASE STUDIES, INSIGHTS & NEWS

 - TECHNICAL STANDARDS

 - BREEAM STORE

 - CONTACT US

 BREEAM and the EU Taxonomy

 BREEAM uses a flexible, holistic approach, which considers energy, carbon, health & wellbeing, water, materials and waste, to create healthy, comfortable, high performing buildings or building owners, occupants, and investors.

 BREEAM has an 80% market share in Europe.
 Our strong network of National Scheme Operators are central to this and ensuring our products remain robust, relevant and competitive in the European Market.
-BREEAM is actively engaging with the WGBC, Green Finance Institute and EC to shape future releases of the technical screening criteria to ensure their compatibility in the industry.
+BREEAM is actively engaging with the World Green Building Council (WGBC), Green Finance Institute and the European Commission to shape future releases of the technical screening criteria to ensure their compatibility in the industry.